GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 ### Building a TLS static library

-By default, the Embedded C Client is built with secure connection support and thus requires a third-party TLS implementation to link against.
+By default, the IoT Device SDK is built with secure connection support and thus requires a third-party TLS implementation to link against.
 When executing `make`, the build system defaults to mbedTLS.

 As a result, the following commands are synonymous: